WanderSmits/movIEZ/README.md

-# dtt-test
+# movIEZ

-For this test I made a movies page, showing my top ten, trending and top rated movies with its details.
+For this test I needed to make a homepage, categories page and a random page with vueJS and TS.

+On the homepage I wanted to show top rated/trending movies and my favorite movies.

+When you click on a movie card, it directs you to a movie detail page, along with a trailer of the movie.

-I also made a what to watch function which randomly fetches a movie
+I also made a what to watch function which randomly fetches a movie on the random page.

+# Live demo

 ## Project setup